sguir/ppgcourse/exercise_BP.md

 To run this analysis (with read count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
-* The **genotype file** (hgdp.geno in the input folder): the genotypes (number of reads) for each SNP and population.
-In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "articially" introduced.
+* The **genotype file** (hgdp.geno): the genotypes (number of reads) for each SNP and population.
+In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "artificially" introduced.
 In columns: populations.
 Each population has two columns: one for the number of reads of the reference variant and the other for the the number of reads alternative variant (```-gfile```).
-* The **binary covariates file** (covariates in the input folder): In rows, the covariates.
+* The **binary covariates file** (covariates_eu in the input folder): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile```).
-* The **binary covariates file** (covariates in the input folder): In rows, the binary covariates.
+* The **binary covariates file** (covariates_eu in the input folder): In rows, the binary covariates.
 In columns, the group membership of each population, 1 for first group, -1 for the alternative group, and possibly 0 if excluded from the contrast computation (```-contrastfile```).
 * To specify if you want to **scale covariables** (```-scalecov```)
 * A **prefix to name the output** (```-outprefix```)